Octavius-Dante/Arthelais/ex_14/Readme.md

     sap.ui.getCore().setModel(oModel2, "got"); // a model with name

  // if XML model is used it should be commented -
- // - XML data mdoel is not SUPPORTED
+ // - XML data model is not SUPPORTED

 }